chubbyanh/maias-orchard/README.md

   - To drive more sales

   __The ideal customers of this website are:__
-  - People who want to buy fresh fruit from a reliable sources
+  - People who want to buy fresh fruit from reliable sources
   - People, especially parents, who want interesting activities for their kids
   - Families/groups who want a get-away camping holiday
   - Tourists looking for things to do in the area